 Is there any point in trying, once the latest bloodshed subsides, to drag Hamas into the business of negotiating with Israel, despite its refusal so far to meet the conditions set by the big outside powers -- the United Nations, the European Union and so on -- as Hamas' price for having the devastating economic and diplomatic boycott against it lifted?

-.
+The answer is still yes.
 Most Palestinians, notably including even most of those who voted for Hamas, want a two-state solution in which a sovereign Palestinian state and a secure Israeli one must coexist side by side.
 Hamas knows it cannot ignore that view.
 Moreover, it did start groping, albeit in a maddeningly crabwise manner, towards meeting those conditions.

 On the question of ending violence (the first of the three big ones), it had generally upheld a unilateral cease-fire that it unwisely broke earlier this year because, it says, of Israel killing too many Palestinians; and it has stopped its vile habit of suicide bombings.